 Luxury in a very simple setting on the lagoon of Oualidia.

-Elegantly styled using lots of local materials - tadelakt plaster walls, zellig tiles, wooden flooring – the 11 rooms and suites scream (or whisper, rather) serenity.
+ROOMS: Elegantly styled using lots of local materials - tadelakt plaster walls, zellig tiles, wooden flooring – the 11 rooms and suites scream (or whisper, rather) serenity.
 They come with plasma-screen TVs, Wi-Fi, air-conditioning and marble bathrooms, but the headline acts are outside: each has its own terrace and sea-water Jacuzzi.
-Some throw in retractable roofs for stargazing, too.
-There’s also treehouse and ‘apartment’ suites, but these don’t come cheap!
+There are treehouse and ‘apartment’ suites, should you wish to splurge.

-Located near one of Morocco’s best oyster beds, La Sultana specialises in cooking salty stuff.
+FACILITIES: Located near one of Morocco’s best oyster beds, La Sultana specialises in cooking salty stuff.
 Eat it in an unusual sunken dining room, facing the lagoon, or privately on a waterside deck.
-Earlier, stroll past palm trees and bougainvillea in the hotel’s terraced gardens, splash in a 40m-long infinity pool and – because you deserve it after such a punishing schedule – utilise the spa’s indoor heated pool and massage rooms.
+A stroll past palm trees and bougainvillea in the hotel’s terraced gardens is blissful; a splash in the 40m-long infinity pool equally so.
+And the spa’s indoor heated pool and massage rooms await.

-La Sultana also has its own private beach, accompanied by another pool.
-To expand a bit more energy, take a flamingo-spotting boat trip on the lagoon, or arrange a fishing, walking or watersports excursion.
+EXTRA INFO: La Sultana also has its own private beach, next to another pool.
+Take a flamingo-spotting boat trip on the lagoon, or arrange a fishing, walking or surfing lessons.

 From Anna Barez-Brown who stayed here in March 2014